lucymonie/notes-learning/03-june-2017/innerjoin-outerjoin.md

 | dir0003        | Ang            | Lee            |

-#### Left join
+### Left join
-The LEFT JOIN clause returns the rows in the directors table that may or may not have corresponding rows in the films table.
+The LEFT JOIN (or left outer join) clause returns the rows in the directors table that may or may not have corresponding rows in the films table.
+It returns all rows from the directors table, inserting 'null' where no corresponding data is available from the films table.

 ``` sql
 SELECT * FROM directors